aswolf/pandoc-scholar-template/article.md

 Frustrated by the difficulty to access even digitized scientific literature, three scientists founded the _Public Library of Science (PLoS)_.
 In 2003, _PLoS Biology_ was published as the first fully Open Access journal for biology [@brown_why_2003;@eisen_publish_2003].

+A smart reference to *@sec:preprint.

 ## Current standard publishing formats

-Although the content elements of documents, such as title, author, abstract, text, figures, tables, etc., remain the same, the syntax of the file formats is rather different. **Tab.
-2** demonstrates some simple examples of differences in different markup languages.
+Although the content elements of documents, such as title, author, abstract, text, figures, tables, etc., remain the same, the syntax of the file formats is rather different.
+Table @tbl:md-format demonstrates some simple examples of differences in different markup languages.